toorarc0/archinstalleasy/README.md

 In general there are a lot of ERRORS here, if anyone can help me with this I will be sooooo grateful

-Well, the neural network also helped me a little, okay.
+Well, the AI also helped me a little, okay.

 # disk partitions
 ATTENTION!
 A PARTITION IS CREATED IN /dev/nvme0n1, USE THE SOURCE CODE TO CHANGE THE VALUES OF /dev/nvme0n1 TO YOUR DISK!!! (for example /dev/sda)